nkinnan/esphome-pace-bms/README.md

 ![RJ-45 Socket and Connector with Pin Numbers and Color Codes](images/rj45.png)

-Lastly, don't forget to connect power (3.3v) and ground to the breakout board.
+Lastly, don't forget to connect power (3.3v, do *not* use 5v) and ground to the breakout board.

 # How do I wire my ESP to the RS232 port?